 In cases in which weather conditions are unfavorable in the early morning but expected to improve during the day, the university may implement a delayed-start time.
 Announcement of the delayed-start will be given as early as possible on the morning of the delay.
-Generally, weather announcements will be televised on Channel 4 and Channel 7 and announced on radio stations KCON and KARN.
+Generally, weather announcements will be televised on Channel 4, Channel 7, Channel 11 and announced on radio stations KCON and KARN.

 On a delayed-start day, employees arriving at work by 10 a.m. will not be charged for two hours leave.
 Employees arriving after 10 a.m. or not at all, except in cases of previously approved sick leave, will be charged with annual leave for all hours missed.

 Some critical support positions as designated by the university and/or departments (such as police officers and Physical Plant maintenance staff) are expected to report to work during inclement weather.
 Using personal judgment to determine when it is safe to travel, employees in these roles may be required to report to work early and/or remain after normal working hours in support of critical functions of the campus.

 In the event of severe or inclement weather the University of Central Arkansas will notify students, members of the faculty, and area residents of closings or changes in schedules in five ways:

 1. The university’s web page (uca.edu).

 3. UCAAlert SYSTEM – The UCAAlert System is used to send emergency notifications to the campus community via text message, voice message, and e-mail.

 4. Local and regional radio stations (FM 107.7, 102.9, 102.1, 98.5, 100.7, 96, 91.3, AM 920 KARN, 1230 KCON)